-- How many resumes do you store per day and how?
-How much time do you spend in organizing candidate data?
+- How many resumes do you store per day, and how?
+How much time do you spend organizing candidate data?

 - How much time do you spend on handling interviews, sending emails to applicants, following up with candidates, and arranging meetings?

 - Are you happy with the overall hiring process and the quality of selected candidates?
 Are you able to retain them?

 Your answers to the above questions will give you clarity on whether you need ATS or not.

 While preparing your resume, make sure you enter the right keywords in the right place and right format.
 You should provide keywords from the job description, and the resume should be very friendly, with clear headings.

 The main disadvantage of the Applicant Tracking System is that if the candidate has not mentioned certain keywords, which are required for the job, the system will reject such a resume even if the applicant is qualified.
 This may happen when candidates are moving to a new career path.
 Also, if there is an issue with the resume formatting and the resume can’t be uploaded, or there are some issues with the interpretation of the resume, you might lose some potentially good candidates.

 In this article, we learned about the application tracking system and how it works.
 We also understood that ATS is open-source, although some companies charge for additional features.
 ATS can be cloud-based and is used as SaaS.
 ATS not just helps with resume sorting and ranking but takes care of the entire end-to-end hiring process till the recruit is on-board.

 Though ATS might not pick up certain keywords from a resume, that’s a rare case and the results of ATS are accurate almost all the time.
 That’s why ATS is becoming one of the top software all over the world, with many small and medium businesses saving almost $10000 per job opening by using ATS.